maximobelen/the-good-parts-awesome/README.md

 ###9.
 Style
 ###10.
 Beautiful Features
-Also I don't want to sum up this part, please take a look of the conclusions of Douglas Crockford.
+Also I don't want to sum up this part, please take a look on the conclusions of Douglas Crockford.

 <br>
 ##Personals Conclusions